-The vet tech schools in Maine chosen for training need to be approved and AVMA accredited.
+As mentioned above, the vet tech schools in Maine chosen for training need to be approved and AVMA-CVTEA accredited.
 Before the AVMA grants accreditation, it looks at a school program to make sure it meets or surpasses expected requirements.
-Some of the things the AVMA looks at during accreditation include:
+Some of the variables the AVMA considers during the accreditation process include:

 - Informational resources

 |Vet Techs Must Be Licensed to Practice||Licensed Vet Techs Are Called||Licensing Requirements||Additional Resources|

 |Graduate from an AVMA-Accredited Program||Pass the VTNE||Additional Requirements|